stelladeecoder/Analyzing-TV-Data/README.md

 How does the game affect television viewership?
 How have viewership, TV ratings, and ad cost evolved over time?
 Who are the most prolific musicians in terms of halftime show performances?

+The dataset we'll use was scraped and polished from Wikipedia.
+It is made up of three CSV files, one with game data, one with TV data, and one with halftime musician data for all 52 Super Bowls through 2018.
+Let's take a look, using display() instead of print() since its output is much prettier in Jupyter Notebooks.